- Affiliated Lecturer, Department of Politics and International Studies, University of Cambridge

 Joanna Depledge is an Affiliated Lecturer at the Department of Politics and International Studies (POLIS), University of Cambridge.

+Between 2003 and 2009, she was Sutasoma Research Fellow at Lucy Cavendish College.
 Joanna teaches and supervises on climate change for several courses at Cambridge, including on the Mphil in Fundamentals of International Environmental Law (Land Economy), and the MSt in International Relations (POLIS/Institute for Continuing Education).

-Joanna is a former staff member of the UN Climate Change Secretariat (1996-1998) and, up to 2002, continued to work for the Secretariat as a consultant, providing support to the negotiations and preparing public information products.
+Joanna is a former staff member of the UN Climate Change Secretariat (1996-1998) and, up until 2002, she continued to work for the Secretariat as a consultant, providing support to the negotiations and preparing public information products.
 She has also worked as a writer for the Earth Negotiations Bulletin, reporting on climate change, ozone and biodiversity meetings.